sebsto/amplify-react-workshop/README.md

 Your project has been successfully initialized and connected to the cloud!
 ```

-3. Customize the look and feel (optional)
+3. Customize the look and feel (only required if you do not git clone this repo)

 Open `App.css` and locate `App-header` (line 10).
 Remove : `min-height` line